kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * New data available for querying every 2 hours (can be adjusted)
 * Substantial query speed improvements even when pagination not in effect
 * Data ingested into and queried from Aggregator component instead of directly from bingen files
-* Idle (sharing), Cluster Management sharing, and Network are computed a priori
 * Distributed tracing integrated into core workflows
 * No more pre-computed "AggStores"; this reduces the memory footprint of Kubecost
   * Request-level caching still in effect